Shinjuku Boys - The World of Onabe

 Usually, onabe is used to indicate trans-masc individuals, although some, as shown in Shinjuku Boys, do not necessarily identify as trans, and sometimes do not mind female pronouns.
 Their views and situations are diverse, depicting gender fluidity and an unlabeled nature.
 Now less common, if not as a derogatory term, the word onabe is enriched with nuances and diversity.

-Still from Shinjuku Boys, courtesy of WMM
+Still from Shinjuku Boys│© WMM

-Shinjuku Boys: a queer testimony
+Shinjuku Boys - a queer testimony

 Back in the 90s, British directors Kim Longinotto and Jano Williams worked together on a documentary in the hope of a better understanding of said Japanese reality.
 The film follows the daily lives of Gaish, Tatsu, and Kazuki, three onabes working at the New Marilyn Club in Tokyo.
 At the center of the bustling and glitzy Shinjuku district, the nightclub offers their female customers handsome and charming masc-presenting AFABs (assigned female at birth) to keep them company with flirty conversations and champagne.
 The three protagonists, through alternating shots of them at home and on the job, converse and show the camera their daily lives and their personal views.